In parenting there is such constant competition.

 She was not meant to die.

-I don’t have cuddle cot photos, or bed sharing photos, we didn’t get chance to spend extra time after she died, we didn’t get that option.
+I don’t have cuddle cot photos, or bed sharing photographs, we didn’t get chance to spend extra time after she died, we didn’t get that option.

 I hear this often, as well as “at least you got time to with her”.
 Same with everyone else it was never enough.

-Well because if I had a choice, the same choice anyone in our situation would have, I’d swap the photos for her any day.
+Well because if I had a choice, the same choice anyone in our situation would have, I’d swap the photographs for her any day.